cezerin/cezerin/docs/how-to-deploy-a-cezerin-on-ubuntu-18-04-1-github.md

     npm run setup admin@website.com http://142.93.0.0
     ```

-    This script will add token with email admin@website.com and set my doman to http://142.93.0.0
+    This script will add token with email admin@website.com and set my domain to http://142.93.0.0

 6. Start an application